Antique Shopping France

 - Haggle – because it is fun!
 No, seriously depending on what day it is your haggling power may be stronger than you could have imagined but be realistic – don’t low ball the guy (or lady), so much that they will feel insulted.
 Unless it is something that you don’t really want at all, don’t go too low.
 I personally go from the realistic to the downright cheeky depending on my mood but you have to be prepared for the consequences either way.

 - Make sure you have space in your car for your new purchase – You may want to find out if they would be willing to deliver your newly acquired wardrobe before you dole out the cash for it.
 Most will do it but you may have to wait till the end of the show before that happens.

 - Don’t worry too much about your language skills.
 There are always ways to bridge the language divide.

-Bonus tip – Enjoy the atmosphere – it’s not the end of the world after all and there will be other shows.
+Bonus tip – Enjoy the atmosphere – there will be other shows.

 So maybe I’ll see you in Barjac!